 Sugar and Diabetic Recipes:

 Plenty of sugar-free and low-sugar recipes are available for those with a sweet tooth.
-The sufferers can enjoy desserts made with alternative sweeteners like erythritol or xylitol, providing a guilt-free way to satisfy cravings.
+Those with diabetes can enjoy desserts made with alternative sweeteners like erythritol or xylitol, providing a guilt-free way to satisfy cravings.

 Following are a few recipes: